fizyk/port-for/README.rst

 ========

-``port-for`` is a command-line utility and a python library that helps with local TCP ports managment.
+``port-for`` is a command-line utility and a python library that helps with local TCP ports management.

 It can find an unused TCP localhost port and remember the association::